 (pleading)

-George, can we enjoy the evening?
+George, my dear husband, can we please enjoy the evening?

 GEORGE